jclk86/Livable/README.md

 This app was created to make location-specific research simple for people looking to move and for property investors.

+# Challenges

+Since each category of data fetched from the US Census Bureau's API had its own endpoint, all the data rendered at random times.
+Furthermore, the census bureau's API occasionally goes through backend changes, which meant some of the data may or may not render.
+Thus, to overcome these issues, not only was it necessary to use a Promise.all method for the fetches, but it was also important to implement the logical && operator and template strings in order to render feedback about failed fetches.

 # Screenshots

 <p align="left">